anjoweichbrodt/WS_Anagni2019/README.md

 ```

 To check the installation, launch Rhino, open the PythonScriptEditor, and try
 importing the COMPAS packages in a script.
-If no errors pop up, you are good to go.
+Then run the script and if no errors pop up, you are good to go.

 ```python
 import compas